 We take the management of risk in our investments very seriously.
 However, because of the low risk nature of our investment approach the investment risks are considered low.
 The bonds are guaranteed by the UK Government and the returns are fixed in real (after inflation) terms.
 The current value of the bonds can change as long term real interest rates move, but this will be closely correlated to movements in the Fund's liabilities.
-There may be some mismatch between our assets and the longer dated part of our liabilities these assets are intended to match but this is limited and kept under review.
+There may be some mismatch between our assets and the liabilities these assets are intended to match but this is kept under review.
 We provide a practical constraint on the Fund's investments deviating from the intended approach by specifying the particular bonds to be held.
-Because of the low risk guaranteed nature of the investments the need for diversification of investments is not applicable.

 The Fund is exposed to a number of other risks which pose a threat to the Fund meeting its objectives, such as changing demographics and custody and counterparty risk.
 The Committee keeps mortality and other demographic assumptions, which could influence the cost of benefits, under review.
 In addition, the Committee has a process of regular scrutiny and audit of providers to the Fund.